vero-nika-2828/GlottoLotto_Matching-game/README.md

 ### How to Fork

 1. Log in (or sign up) to Github.
-2. Go to the repository for this project, vero-nika-2828 / yasmin-jas-photography
+2. Go to the repository for this project, *vero-nika-2828/GlottoLotto_Matching-game*
 3. Click the Fork button in the top right corner

 ### How to Clone

 1. Log in or (sign up) to Github
-2. Go to  the repository for this project, ----> add the link
+2. Go to  the repository for this project, vero-nika-2828/GlottoLotto_Matching-game
 3. Click on the code button  which is located to the left from the green Gitpod button
 4. Select HTTPS
 5. Copy the link shown